yetanotherco/aligned_layer/docs/1_introduction/0_about_aligned.md

 ## What is Aligned?

 Aligned is a decentralized network that verifies Zero-Knowledge/validity proofs and posts the results to Ethereum.
 It is designed to provide high throughput, cheap proof verification with low latency.
+If you are unfamiliar with ZK and why this is useful, see [Why ZK and Aligned?](1_introduction/5_why_zk.md)

 ## Mission